pegasi-ai/pegasi-shield/README.md

 GuardChain's aim is to tackle the above issues by providing developers with a lightweight and flexible framework to build their agents, automate evaluations of LLMs, and apply a Firewall to enforce LLM governance policies.
 We offer developers an extensible framework to build and launch responsible AI agents in production.

 ## Features
 - 🚀 lightweight and extensible generative agent pipeline with simple memory tracking
 - 🤖 automated agent simulated conversations evaluation for domain-specific tasks
+- 🛡️ self-hardening firewall to protect LLMs from adversarial attacks and enforce rules
+- 🛠️ text metrics and logging toolkit for quality, relevance, toxicity, bias and more
 - 🤗 performant agents with ctransformers and GGML models as first-class citizens
-- 🛡️ self-hardening firewall to protect LLMs from adversarial attacks and enforce rules

 ## Quickstart
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1KCn1HIeD3fQy8ecT74yHa3xgJZvdNvqL?usp=sharing)